-(e) If the City Representative determines in his or her sole discretion that amounts then on deposit in the Developer Improvement Account of the Project Fund are not expected to be expended for purposes thereof due to the abandonment, or constructive abandonment, of the Phase #1 Improvements, such that, in the opinion of the City Representative, it is unlikely that the amounts in the Developer Improvement Account will ever be expended for the purposes thereof, the City Representative shall file a City Certificate with the Trustee which identifies the amounts then on deposit the Developer Improvement Account that are not expected to be used for purposes thereof.
-If such City Certificate is so filed, the amounts identified on the City Certificate on deposit in the Developer Improvement Account shall be transferred and released pursuant to Section 6.5(g).

-(f) Upon the filing of a City Certificate stating that all Phase #1 Improvements have been completed and that all costs thereof have been paid, or that any such costs are not required to be paid from the Developer Improvement Account pursuant to a Certificate for Payment, the Trustee (i) shall transfer and release the amounts remaining in the Developer Improvement Account pursuant to Section 6.5(g), and (ii) shall close the Developer Improvement Account.

-(g) Any amounts in the Developer Improvement Account to be transferred and released pursuant to Section 6.5(e) or Section 6.5(f) shall be irrevocably and unconditionally transferred and released to the Developer, or to the Developer's successors and assigns or designees as identified in a written notice from the Developer to the Trustee and the City.
+- (e) If the City Representative determines in his or her sole discretion that amounts then on deposit in the Developer Improvement Account of the Project Fund are not expected to be expended for purposes thereof due to the abandonment, or constructive abandonment, of the Phase #2 Major Improvements, such that, in the opinion of the City Representative, it is unlikely that the amounts in the Developer Improvement Account will ever be expended for the purposes thereof, the City Representative shall file a City Certificate with the Trustee which identifies the amounts then on deposit the Developer Improvement Account that are not expected to be used for purposes thereof.
+If such City Certificate is so filed, the amounts identified on the City Certificate on deposit in the Developer Improvement Account shall be transferred and released pursuant to Section 6.5(h). - (f) Upon the filing of a City Certificate stating that all Phase #2 Major Improvements have been completed and that all costs thereof have been paid, or that any such costs are not required to be paid from the Developer Improvement Account pursuant to a Certificate for Payment, the Trustee (i) shall transfer and release the amounts remaining in the Developer Improvement Account pursuant to Section 6.5(h), and (ii) shall close the Developer Improvement Account. - (g) In making any determination pursuant to this Section, the City Representative may conclusively rely upon a certificate of an Independent Financial Consultant. - (h) Any amounts in the Developer Improvement Account to be transferred and released pursuant to Section 6.5(e) or Section 6.5(f) shall be irrevocably and unconditionally transferred and released to the Developer, or to the Developer's successors and assigns or designees as identified in a written notice from the Developer to the Trustee and the City.
 The City and the Trustee shall solely and conclusively rely as to payment of amounts released from the Developer Improvement Account, on any such written notice from the Developer as to its successors and assigns or designees.
-The City shall provide written notice of the release to the Trustee and Developer's successors and assigns, and the amount payable to the Developer, or its successors and assigns.

-(h) In making any determination pursuant to this Section, the City Representative may conclusively rely upon a certificate of an Independent Financial Consultant.

-(i) Upon the filing of a City Certificate stating that all Phase #1 Improvements have been completed and that all Phase #1 Improvements Costs have been paid, or that any such costs are not required to be paid from the Phase #1 Improvement Account pursuant to a Certificate for Payment, the Trustee shall transfer, (i) first, to the extent that the Developer has not been reimbursed in an amount equal to the Reimbursement Maximum, the amount, if any, remaining in the Phase #1 Improvement Account to the Reimbursement Fund to reimburse the Developer for Phase #1 Improvement Costs paid from the Developer Improvement Account of the Project Fund, up to the Reimbursement Maximum, (ii) second, the amount, if any, remaining within the Phase #1 Improvement Account to the Principal and Interest Account or to the Redemption Fund as directed by the City Representative in a City Certificate filed with the Trustee, and (iii) provided that amounts on deposit in the Developer Improvement Account have been transferred pursuant to Section 6.5(f) above, the Trustee shall close the Project Fund.
+The City shall provide written notice of the release to the Trustee and Developer, or to the Developer's successors and assigns, and the amount payable to the Developer, or its successors and assigns. - (i) Upon the filing of a City Certificate stating that all Phase #2 Major Improvements have been completed and that all Phase #2 Major Improvements Costs have been paid, or that any such costs are not required to be paid from the Phase #2 Major Improvement Account pursuant to a Certificate for Payment, the Trustee shall transfer the amount, if any, remaining within the Phase #2 Major Improvement Account to the Principal and Interest Account or to the Redemption Fund as directed by the City Representative in a City Certificate filed with the Trustee, and (iii) third, shall close the Project Fund.